evanzummeren/eritpk/content/posts/2019-09-02---Work Journey.md

 ### Work journey Katie

+(There are some issues with the code which sometimes captures the same frame multiple times, therefor the timing seems to be off at times)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wSQQpZftSm0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### My own work journey